public class DataValidationEvaluator

 This method could throw an exception if the validation type is not LIST, but since this method is mostly useful in UI contexts, null seems the easier path.

-- reference to check - use this in case the cell does not actually exist yetList
+cell - reference to check - use this in case the cell does not actually exist yetList of ValueEvals if applicable, or

 nullprotected static java.util.List<ValueEval> getValidationValuesForConstraint(DataValidationEvaluator.DataValidationContext context)